infinitest/infinitest.github.com/_doc/intellij.md

 See [infinitest.args syntax]({{ site.baseurl }}{% link _doc/config/infinitest.args.md %}).

-## External Resources
+## Common Problems

-[Introductory article by Mkyoing](https://www.mkyong.com/intellij/intellij-infinitest-continuous-testing/)

 ### Infinitest isn't running my tests

 You have to compile the file after you change it.
 By default, IntelliJ does not compile classes automatically like Eclipse.
 Also, check the `infinitest.filters` file to make sure your tests are not ignored.

+## External Resources

+[Introductory article by Mkyoing](https://www.mkyong.com/intellij/intellij-infinitest-continuous-testing/)